buddy/test-collector/README.md

 ### 1. Get your token

-In your Buddy Works workspace, go to the **Unit Tests** section and create a new folder.
+In your Buddy Works workspace, go to the **Unit Tests** section and create a new suite.
 You'll receive a `BUDDY_UT_TOKEN` - set this as an environment variable in your CI/CD pipeline.

 ### 2. Add to your test configuration